nextstrain/nextclade/docs/user/terminology.md

 Synonyms:  **Query nucleotide sequence**

 One of the input nucleotide sequences provided by the user.
-These are the sequences to be analysed.
+These are the sequences to be analyzed.

 ### Reference nucleotide